Travelling by train in France

-Getting there by Train: For convenience Eurotunnel is difficult to beat.
+Getting to France by Train: For convenience the Eurotunnel train service to France is difficult to beat.
 It may not be the cheapest service to Calais, but you save at least 10 minutes in the UK as you board at Folkestone rather than Dover.
 The boarding process is usually quite painless and the actual journey time is the quickest at 35 minutes.
 There are a couple of drawbacks however…..

 - It can be a bit boring on the journey – we always plan to have a picnic during the crossing (breakfast on the way out, supper on the way back) and that makes it go a lot quicker!